I'd say it's amazing what we don't know out there versus what we think we know.

 You don't need to know any economics to be in favor of a living wage or affordable housing.

-And he's got a point here because they come up with these terms, social justice, living wage, and we sit here and and and try to explain if no, that's not what it is.
+And he's got a point here because they come up with these terms, social justice, living wage, and we sit here and try to explain to no, that's not what it is.

-It's it's it's another liberal ploy to expand government to try to come up with a quality of outcomes.
+It's another liberal ploy to expand government, to try to come up with equality of outcomes.

-It's it's it's not a living wage, it's just a moniker, it's just a term to get you to support them for their ultimate objective of more redistribution.
+It's just a term to get you to support them for their ultimate objective of more redistribution.

-It's like the thing about Robert Robert Bennett uh saying one of the realities in our economy uh is our economy is dependent on labor that's coming from illegal immigrants, and that's true of St. George.
+It's like the thing about Robert Bennett saying one of the realities in our economy is our economy is dependent on labor that's coming from illegal immigrants, and that's true of St. George.

 Why in the world would anybody want that?